matildedol/matildedol/README.md

 - 🏄🏼‍♀️ During my BSc, I worked as a research assistant for Prof. Massimo Marinacci in the field of theoretical economics and mathematics
 - ☀️ I also studied General Biology and Genetics as single courses

 In my GitHub profile you will find the projects I have worked and am working on.
-If you find them interesting, want to chat on something else or just want to say hi, feel free to reach out anytime!
+If you find them interesting, want to chat on something or just want to say hi, feel free to reach out anytime!
 You can contact me at matilde.dolfato [at] gmail [dot] com or via LinkedIn.

 More about me: